vishpat/lisp-rs/book/src/evaluator.md

 Ok(Object::Lambda(params, body))
 ```

-The evaluated parameter and body vector are returned as the *lambda* object
+The evaluated parameter and body vector are returned as the *lambda* object.

 ### Function Call

 If the head of the list is a Symbol object and it does not match any of the aforementioned keywords or binary operators, the interpreter assumes that the Symbol object maps to a Lambda (function object).
-An example of the function call in Lisp is as follows
+An example of the function call in Lisp is as follows:

 ```Lisp
 (find_max a b c)